-- Solar carports count toward LEED credits if you’re designing a green building.
+Solar carports count toward LEED credits if you’re designing a green building.
 In fact, a typical SunPower® commercial solar solution can provide about 33 percent of the points required for LEED certification.*A typical project assumes core and shell of major renovation with at least 10% of the energy offset by solar, sufficient products to qualify for Material and Resource categories, and 33% of the hardscape covered with solar, or other heat island reducing coverings.

 SunPower has installed solar carports for a number of high-profile businesses and organizations.
 Just this year, Toyota Motor North America finished installing a mammoth 8.79-megawatt SunPower solar system at its new 100-acre headquarters in Plano, Texas.
 It spans four parking garages, making it Texas' largest corporate office on-site solar installation (not including utility companies).
 This project helped Toyota achieve its goal of LEED Platinum status.

 Carports are, of course, a great fit for businesses in the business of selling cars, so we’re seeing a surge in the number of auto dealerships going solar.
 Auto dealership owners are saving money on electricity by installing solar carports and/or solar rooftop systems.
 For example, Luther Auto Group, the largest privately owned automotive group in the Midwest, decided to make a dent in its electric bill by partnering with SunPower to install high-efficiency SunPower® solar systems on 10 of its 33 dealerships, adding about 454 kilowatts of solar.